-7. Another Note was prepared by the Ministry of Water Resources and forwarded to the Additional Secretary to the Prime Minister on 20 November 1986.
+258. Another Note was prepared by the Ministry of Water Resources and forwarded to the Additional Secretary to the Prime Minister on 20th November, 1986.
 Insofar as catchment area treatment was concerned, it concluded that it was certain that the catchment area treatment programme could not be realistically formulated and assessed for at least another three years.
 Therefore, it was premature to comment on the efficacy or otherwise of the catchment area treatment programme which was still to be formulated.
-The action programme for command area development was yet to be made available.
-The lining of the canal network and the digging of tubewells in the command could not be considered to be adequate.
-A lot of fieldwork and planning was needed to be done to arrive at a workable and effective command area development programme.
+The action programme for Command area development was yet to be made available.
+The lining of the canal network and the digging of tubewells in the Command could not be considered to be adequate.
+A lot of field work and planning was needed to be done to arrive at a workable and effective Command area development programme.
 As to compensatory afforestation, the land for the same was yet to be identified and procured before it could be evaluated for the purpose.
 In regard to the loss of flora and fauna, the following studies were considered absolutely essential to determine the adequacy or otherwise of the left over habitat to sustain wildlife:

-'A wildlife census of the area' (ZSI will take at least 2-3 years to complete the survey);
+A wildlife census of the area" (ZSI will take at least 2-3 years to complete the survey):

-- Preparation of a Master Plan showing all protected areas, national parks, wildlife reserves, reserve and protected forests, etc. on which should be superimposed the area to be taken up for various reservoirs, roads, canals, settlement colonies, etc. - Study of the carrying capacity of the surrounding areas where the wildlife from the submergence area will disperse.
+- (i) Preparation of a Master Plan showing all protected areas, National Parks, Wildlife Reserves, Reserve and Protected Forests, etc. on which should be superimposed the area to be taken up for various reservoirs, roads, canals, settlement colonies, etc. - (ii) Study of the carrying capacity of the surrounding areas where the wildlife from the submergence area will disperse.